mawicks/queryGPT/README.md

    * To create your own, type:
      `<TBD>`

-2. Load a subset of the embeddings into Weaviate `python -m queryGPT.load_weaviate`
+2. Load a small subset of the embeddings into Weaviate for testing (which takes less than a minute):
+   `load-weaviate`

-   Or, load the full set of the embeddings with `python -m queryGOT.load_weaviate --full`
+   Or, load the full set of the embeddings (which takes more than an hour):
+   `load-weaviate --full`

+   Loading the full dataset may require increasing the disk storage on the instance, and you may also want to increase the memory and CPUs.

+3. Run some queries.